galadriel-ai/galadriel/README.md

 ## Before using CLI - IMPORTANT

-After running `agent init` you'll need:
+After running `galadriel agent init` you'll need:
 1.  to copy the `galadriel-agent` folder to the root of the project.
 2. add the following line to `docker-compose.yml`, inside the `volumes` section:
     ```